 What is Manslaughter?

 What separates manslaughter from murder is the mindset of the person committing the act.
 What was this person thinking?
 What are the circumstances that show what they were thinking?
 Rarely does a person announce “I intend to kill you now.”
 Murder requires an intent to either kill someone or an intent to inflict serious bodily injury that then results in death.
 Manslaughter does not require the same intent.
 Manslaughter only requires reckless conduct.
-Here is the statute on Manslaughter:
+The statute on manslaughter can be found here: Section 19.04 Manslaughter.

 The key word here is “reckless.”
 What is reckless conduct?
 Reckless behavior can be more difficult to pin down and put into words.
 To act recklessly, a person must be aware of a substantial risk that death may occur.
 That person must then disregard that risk.
 In addition, that risk cannot be justified.